 Shops in 2007

-Balfour News failed to get permission to become a restaurant and is still to let
+Balfour News failed to get permission to become a restaurant and remained to let

 Daisy Chain Cards & Gifts opened in the former CardFair shop in Windmill Road